andresebr/kumodd/README.md

 yamlMetadataMD5		| MD5 of the redacted metadata.
 yamlMD5Match		| match if metadata MD5 on disk = data from Google Drive.

-Verification is performed when listing or downloading files.
+Data is verified when listing or downloading files.
 When downloading, if any of MD5, file size or Last Modify time differ from Google Drive's metadata, kumodd will re-download the file and update the YAML metadata.
 Next, it will re-read the file to recompute the md5Match, sizeMatch and modTimeMatch, to ensure that the data on disk are valid.

+Google Docs, Sheets, Slides and other Google native files does not have an MD5s provided by the API.
+For these file types, kumodd

 Native Google Apps and certain PDF files do not provide a MD5 digest, in which case, kumodd compares the file size and Last Modify time.

 Kumodd also verifies bulk metadata.
 However, certain metadata are ephemeral; they are valid for a limited time after they are downloaded, after which a subsequent download